-- The PDN Gateway-C: - informs the SX3LIF to generate the IRI events that require access to the user plane packets (e.g. packet data header information), and - provides information to the PDN Gateway-U as it does for CC interception in accordance with 12.9.3.2. - SX3LIF delivers the IRI events that require access to the user plane packets (e.g. packet data header information).
+- PDN Gateway-C informing the SX3LIF to generate the IRI events that require access to the user plane packets (e.g. packet data header information), and SX3LIF delivering the IRI events that require access to the user plane packets (e.g. packet data header information) to the DF2 - DF3 generating the IRI event based on the user plane packets and then delivering the event to the DF2.